 When Can Students Study Abroad?

 Freshman and sophomores are encouraged to study abroad for winter intersession, summer session, or other short-term programs immediately.
 If planning to study abroad for a full semester or year, students could consider doing so as early as the Fall semester of their sophomore year.
-Typically, the earlier students study aboard, the more choice they have when it comes to selecting courses that will count towards degree requirements.
+Typically, the earlier students study abroad, the more choice they have when it comes to selecting courses that will count towards degree requirements.

 When Should Students Start Planning for Study Abroad?